elmahio/documentation/docs/logging-to-elmah-io-from-maui.md

 ---
 title: Logging to elmah.io from MAUI
 description: Try out our alpha support for logging uncaught errors from .NET MAUI to elmah.io.
+Get crashes from real users logged instantly and react before your users.
 ---

 # Logging to elmah.io from MAUI